microsoft/AzureTipsAndTricks/blog/tip56.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 56 - Deploy a .NET Core WebAPI Project to Web App for Containers"
+title: "Tip 56 - Deploy a .NET Core WebAPI Project to Web App for Containers"
 excerpt: "Learn how to use deploy a .NET Core WebAPI Project to Azure"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-11-22 17:00:00
 ---

-## Use .NET Core WebAPI and Docker Compose
+#### Use .NET Core WebAPI and Docker Compose

 How hard do you think it is to: